2,000 PKK terrorists fighting in Karabakh alongside Armenia, Erdoğan says

-President Recep Tayyip Erdoğan said Wednesday that at least 2,000 PKK terrorists are fighting in alongside Armenia against Azerbaijan during the recent clashes in the occupied Nagorno-Karabakh.
+At least 2,000 PKK terrorists are fighting alongside Armenia against Azerbaijan during the recent clashes in the occupied Nagorno-Karabakh region, President Recep Tayyip Erdoğan said Wednesday.

+Referring to his phone call with Russian President Vladimir Putin late Tuesday, Erdoğan said during the ruling Justice and Development Party (AK Party) parliamentary group meeting in Ankara: "I told Mr. President (Putin), we have identified, through intelligence sources, that there are some 2,000 PKK terrorists fighting for Armenia at the moment for $600 (TL 4,978).
+Mr. President said he was not aware of that."

+"I have told Putin that if our red lines are crossed, we would not hesitate to take action," he added.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.